Łaskarzew: History

 The origins of the town date back to 1418.
 At that time, on the left bank of the Promnik was a village called Gorczycew, located in the corner of Lesser Poland's Sandomierz Voivodeship (the Promnik marks the border between Lesser Poland and Mazovia).
 Upon request of Bishop of Poznań, Andrzej Łaskarz, King Władysław II Jagiełło agreed to locate the newly established town of Łaskarzew (named in honor of the bishop) on the right, Mazovian bank of the Promnik.
 The bishop favored this location, as the new town belonged to his diocese, not the Diocese of Kraków.
 Currently Łaskarzew lies on both sides of the river, and the district on the left, Lesser Polish bank, is still called Gorczycew.

 In 1514, another Bishop of Poznań, Jan Lubrański, decided to expand the town, and allowed local residents to cut down a forest near the village of Pilczyn, creating New Łaskarzew (Nowy Łaskarzew).
 In the 17th century, the town had two mills, and 100 years later, in 1764, a wooden town hall was erected. Łaskarzew also had a hospital (since the 15th century), and a school, since 1629.
 It also was a local center of brewing and liquor industry, there also were market days, which attracted local inhabitants and merchants.

 Łaskarzew was annexed by Austria in the Third Partition of Poland in 1795.
 Following the Austro-Polish War of 1809, it was regained by the Poles and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, in 1815, the town fell to the Russian Partition of Poland.
 During the January Uprising, it was the site of a battle between Polish insurgents and Russian troops on January 28, 1863.
 It was stripped of its town rights by Russian authorities in 1870 as punishment after the unsuccessful January Uprising, and remained a village until the 1920s, when it already belonged to the Second Polish Republic.
 During the Polish–Soviet War, on August 16, 1920, it was the site of a battle between Poles and Russian invaders.
+Before World War II, the town had about 1300 Jewish inhabitants, a third of its total population.